Truck driving on road

 Driver's Education Panel-Addressing the Teen Driver

 Attendees will learn about teen driving education in Kansas both privately operated and #USD drivers education programs under the guidance of the Kansas Departments of Revenue and Education.
-The audience will also learn about a program through the Police Athletic League of Kansas City, Kansas designed for teens in Wyandotte County, KS who cannot afford private driver's education instruction.
+The audience will also learn about a program through the Police Athletic League of Kansas City, Kansas designed for teens in Wyandotte County, Kansas, who cannot afford private driver’s education instruction.

 Scene by Scene: The Journey from Crash Response to Care in Rural Kansas

 Experience the unfolding story of a rural crash response, step by step, through the eyes of those on the front lines.
-This session features a panel of diverse professionals—law enforcement, EMS, and hospital staff—who will walk you through each phase of responding to and caring for crash victims in rural Kansas.
+This session features a panel of diverse professionals — law enforcement, EMS, and hospital staff — who will walk you through each phase of responding to and caring for crash victims in rural Kansas.
 From the first 911 call to emergency care in the hospital, they will share the unique challenges they face, such as limited resources, long response times, and the need for seamless coordination to optimize the survivability of crash victims in rural Kansas.

 We Have a Plan, Now What?
 Implementing Local Transportation